 How can I help?

-- Sticking to paths: Keeping to paths reduces the risk of disturbing the rare birds that nest on the ground amongst the vegetation.
+- Secure the future of local heathland.
+Keeping to main paths is the best way to reduce the risk of disturbing rare birds that nest in vegetation on the ground.

 - Make the connection.
 The nesting birds give this land its legal protection.
 By looking after the birds, we can all play our part in making sure that protection stays in place.

 - Birds are nesting March to September.
 Avoid disturbing them, and give chicks the best chance of survival, by keeping to main paths.
 Find out more here.

 - Keeping to main paths.
 Keep to main paths and wide tracks, avoiding little paths that go through low-growing vegetation like heather, gorse and grass, as birds are likely to be nesting there.

 - Keeping dogs out of vegetation.
 Keep your dog with you on the path and out of low-growing vegetation.
 Throwing a stick or ball down the track, rather than into the heather, is a great way to help.

 - Keeping dogs under control.
 Or on a lead, if you’re not confident of your recall.

 - Always bagging & binning.
 Any bin will do.
 If there’s no bin, or the bin is full, please take it home.
 Never ‘stick and flick’.